[Updated May 2026]

 In an 1874 interview, Morrissey recalled his plan: “Them people will return to Saratoga as in former years, and bring their horses, when they can revive and reimport them.
 I will anticipate the time and buy a track.”
 In 1863, Morrissey had successfully organized Saratoga’s first Thoroughbred racing meet at the town’s old trotting track.

-NEW for 2025 is a 3″ x 3″ fridge magnet [see top photo] that features an illustration from a New York Dispatch ad for the first race meet in 1863.
+Last year the 3″ x 3″ fridge magnet was created that features an illustration from a New York Dispatch ad for the first race meet in 1863.

-For more information about the first series of cards, read more about them here.
+For more information about the first series of four postcards, read more about them here.

 Leave a Reply